María Ribera

+María Ribera (born 8 July 1986) is a Spanish rugby sevens coach and former player.
+She is currently the coach of Spain's women's national sevens team.

+Career

-María Ribera (born 8 July 1986) is a Spanish rugby sevens player.
-She competes for the Spanish women's national rugby sevens team and was included in their squad to the 2016 Summer Olympics.
+Ribera competed for the Spanish women's national rugby sevens team and was included in their squad to the 2016 Summer Olympics.
 She was also part of the team that won the final Olympic qualification tournament in Dublin, Ireland.

 Ribera also played at the 2013 Rugby World Cup Sevens in Russia.

+Coach

+On 30 August 2024, she was appointed coach of the Spain Women's 7s, replacing Alberto Socías.